 RTP and House Edge

-The remaining 5% reflects the house edge, which is the percentage of profits the casino will collect from this game over time.
-Casino games are built in such a way so as to always ensure a steady flow of profits for those who operate them.
-This is not to say you will lose this exact percentage from every bet or series of bets.
+The remaining 5% represents the house edge, the percentage of profits the casino collects from this game over time.
+Casino games are built to ensure a steady flow of profits for operators.
+This does not mean you will lose this exact percentage on every bet or series of bets.
 You need a large enough sample size to achieve the actual theoretical return.

 Short-Term vs. Long-Term RTP

-Many licensed gambling sites update their theoretical return percentages regularly and you might notice some discrepancies in the numbers if you look closely enough.
-Gaming operators can determine the actual return of a game by dividing the winnings paid to players by the overall amount wagered within a given period.
-Below is an example to demonstrate this point.
+Many licensed gambling sites update their theoretical return percentages regularly, and you might notice discrepancies if you look closely enough.
+Gaming operators can determine the actual return of a game by dividing the winnings paid to players by the total amount wagered during a specific period.
+Below is an example to illustrate this.

 - The slot generates $1,500,000 in turnover within a single month of play.